Florida Panthers: Crossing the Caloosahatchee

 In the late ’60s, less than 30 panthers were left, concentrated mostly around Okaloacoochee Slough in Southwest Florida, cut off from their more expansive territory to the north.
 The small population was stressed by genetic mutations such as kinked tails, heart-related disorders and fertility problems.
 The human population, meanwhile, continued to press in around them.
 Subdivisions were eating up buffer zones and further eroding the panthers’ habitat.
 Vehicular strikes were taking a toll.
 Things didn’t look good.

 But then, in the nick of time, a remarkable rescue effort kicked into gear (cue the arriving-cavalry-coming-over-the-hill music).
 Ranchers, government agencies and conservation groups put aside their often-conflicting agendas and united behind two goals: increase the panther population and expand their territory.
-By 1996, the Conservancy and its partners had protected the 29,495-acre Slough.
+By 1996, TNC and its partners had protected the 29,495-acre Slough.
 Other critical panther habitat—including the Big Cypress National Preserve, Everglades National Park and the Florida Panther National Wildlife Refuge near Naples—were secured.
 Eight cougars (another subspecies of the Puma family) were brought in from Texas as a last-ditch effort to deepen the gene pool.
 A monitoring program (capturing, collaring, releasing and tracking panthers) produced dependable data.
 And, yes, panther numbers started edging up, the all-but-inevitable ending turning into cautious optimism.